Nofey Golan High School: Murder of Tair Rada

-In a brutal, and apparently motiveless, slaying that shocked the country, Tair Rada, 13, was stabbed to death in 2006 in a bathroom stall in the Nofey Golan High School where she studied in Katzrin.
+In 2006, in a bathroom stall in the Nofey Golan High School, Tair Rada, 13, was stabbed to death.
+The murder case gained public media attention in Israel, leading to several documentaries being released about it the following years.
 In 2010, four years after the slaying, 32-year-old Roman Zadorov, a repair contractor at the school, was found guilty of Rada's murder and sentenced to life imprisonment.

 Rada's parents argued that their daughter's murder occurred as a result of negligence, after the school and local authorities hired contract workers, including Zadorov, without carrying out any prior checks on them.
 Those workers were then permitted to come into close contact with schoolchildren.

 According to the indictment, on the day of Rada's murder, Zadorov left the school cellar where he was laying a new floor and came across Rada on a stairwell leading to a bathroom.
 Zadorov followed Rada into the bathroom and as she tried to close the stall door, he pushed it open and slit her throat.
 He then slashed her chest and arms before locking the bathroom from the inside and climbing out over Rada's body.
 He then climbed out of a window to flee the scene.

 At the beginning of 2016, the case regained public interest as claims criticizing the liability of the forensic investigation of the case, strengthened.
 The claims, having existed since the actual accusation, called for a reopening of the case due to the alleged attempt of the police and the prosecution to convict Zadorov, a Russian immigrant, with the murder, in order to quickly lead to the closing of the case with a convicted murderer caught and imprisoned.
 That attempt, it was claimed, included deliberate incompetence and ignoring of evidence by the police.
 A 4-episode documentary television series named "Tsel Shel Emet" ("A Shadow of Truth" Hebrew: "צל של אמת"), portraying the flaws in Zadorov's conviction on one hand and discussing another potential explanation for the murder case on the other, was released in March 2016.